Course name

 When it comes to universities, everybody's got an opinion.
 Parents, teachers, careers advisers: they'll all be happy to share their take on the prestige (or otherwise) of your preferred unis.
 Getting advice from other people can be helpful, but you might sometimes want to take it with a pinch of salt.

 It's a similar story with league tables.
 These can be handy when you're checking details such as subject rankings and graduate employment rates, but take care with how you interpret this data.
-Ultimately, if the university is ticking all the right boxes for you on the other points listed above, that's a pretty good sign it should go on your application form.
+If the university is ticking all the right boxes for you on the other points listed above, that's a pretty good sign it should go on your application form.